AS SEEN ON

 5. Sell Your House at Auction

-Selling at auction involves setting a date where buyers bid on the property, either online or in person.
+Selling at auction involves setting a date where buyers bid on the property.

 Pros